gopik/cnn/README.md

 https://agray3.github.io/2016/11/29/Demystifying-Data-Input-to-TensorFlow-for-Deep-Learning.html

 ## Things to try (to reduce overfitting):
-2. Use dropout for conv layers
+ -[X] Use dropout for conv layers
-3. Use inverted images for training (and skip mean image subtraction) [Didn't work]
-4. Use thresholded images for training.
+ -[X] Use inverted images for training (and skip mean image subtraction) -[X] Use thresholded images for training (not required, since we do blur during training).
-5. Add zoomed images to training.
-6. Crop images at font boundary for training and inference (using histograms).
+ -[X] Add zoomed images to training [Using keras image augmentation] -[ ] Crop images at font boundary for training and inference (using histograms).